mariodavid/mariodavid.github.io/_posts/2016-03-11-cuba-apps-on-cloud-foundry.md

 ---

-In this blog post I will [continue](http://www.road-to-cuba-and-beyond.com/put-a-island-into-a-box-how-to-dockerize-your-cuba-app/) surfing the clouds and will have a look at the operations side of things and talk about running the CUBA Platform on the PaaS that gains much momentum these days: [Cloud Foundry](https://www.cloudfoundry.org/).
+In this blog post I will [continue](http://www.road-to-cuba-and-beyond.com/put-a-island-into-a-box-how-to-dockerize-your-cuba-app/) surfing the clouds and will have a look at the operations side of things.
+It's about running the CUBA Platform on the *Platform as a Service* that gains much momentum these days: [Cloud Foundry](https://www.cloudfoundry.org/).

 <!-- more -->